olenkagrn/capstone-project/README.md

 - npm run start

 -- THIRD STEP --
-You need to compile Sass into CSS, just use:

-- npm run compile

-Or you can automatically watch for changes:

-- npm run watch

 🧹 Code Quality & Linting
 The project uses ESLint for JavaScript and Stylelint for SCSS to maintain clean and consistent code.